Eastern Yacht Club

 Ted Hood Regatta

-The 4th Annual Storm Trysail Club Ted Hood Regatta will be held in Marblehead August 21st through 23rd 2020.
-The THR will include ORRez classes, PHRF Classes, One Design Classes including, J105, J70, and Vipers.
+The Annual Storm Trysail Club Ted Hood Regatta is held at Eastern Yacht Club.
+The regatta is open to all boats with a valid PHRF New England certificate, an ORC certificate, J70, and J105 Class boats.
 A Distance Ocean Race Friday night for full crewed or Double-Handed racers, and Jib & Main classes.

 ABOUT THE EVENT